Child Benefit and Guardian’s Allowance: Making a claim

 Newcastle Upon Tyne

-HMRC has produced guidance to help claimants fill in the claim form.
+HMRC has produced guidance notes (CH2) to help claimants fill in the claim form.
 The guidance goes through the claim form page by page.

 More detailed information for advisers about making a claim is available in the HMRC child benefit and guardian’s allowance manual.